 You can definitely get your Christmas shopping done in York.
 I found a couple of interesting gift ideas at St. Nicholas’s Fair.
 Kids will love the little boat that was powered by a mini candle.
 I didn’t understand how it was moving, but they were fun to watch.
 In the Judge’s Lodging area you can find some beautiful and intricate handcrafted gifts.
 I also saw some nice wooden gifts at the Coppergate Christmas Market.
 You should be able to find that gift for the’ hard to buy for’ person on your list among the York Christmas market deals.

 There is a Marks and Spencers and Fenwicks right next to the market.
 While I was shopping at M&S, I also used their bathroom.
-It can be busy but it’s nice to know that there is a nice bathroom close to the York Christmas Market.
+It can be busy but it’s nice to know that there is a nice bathroom close to the York Christmas Fair.

 Thor’s Tipi is a pop up bar with a great atmosphere conveniently located in the York Xmas market, which I just loved.
 I went at about 1:30 pm on a Tuesday and it was packed and I had to wait in line for my drink.
 They had a selection of both warm and cold drinks.
 I had already had a glass of mulled wine, so I decided to try a hot chocolate.
 You can choose to have any of several different alcohols added to your hot chocolate.
 I decided on Bailey’s and figured I might as well have the whipped cream and marshmallows too.